Seeds of Hope Granting Program | United Church of Canada Foundation

 (Catherine) Jean Moore was a long-time member of Canadian Memorial United Church in Vancouver, BC, and a staunch supporter and advocate of the Mission & Service of the Church.
 Before she died in 2016 at the age of 100, Jean included in her will a very generous bequest to The United Church of Canada Foundation to ensure her contribution to the life and work of the Church continued far beyond her lifetime.

-The Peace and Justice Fund and the Brian & Belva Piercy Fund help people address peace, justice and environmental concerns.
+The Brian & Belva Piercy Fund helps people address peace, justice and environmental concerns.

 After Brian Piercy’s death, Belva heard about the option of creating a Fund at the Foundation.
-Wanting to see the work of the church continue, Belva created the Brian & Belva Piercy Fund to ensure that they support Mission & Service and innovative new programs relating to peace and social justice work in their lifetime and beyond.
+Wanting to see the work of the church continue, Belva created the Brian & Belva Piercy Fund to ensure that they support Mission and Service and innovative new programs relating to peace and social justice work in their lifetime and beyond

 The Gilmore Park United Church Fund